Robotics-Mechatronics-UMA/admittance_controller/README.md

 Describe the quickest way to run this software, for example:

-Run the main node with
+Run the dummy test for the controller, you can save a rosbag file and watch the results of the simulation

-	roslaunch admittance_controller controller.launch (if you want to test the response) roslaunch admittance_controller controller.launch test:=false (if you only want to launch the node)
+	roslaunch admittance_controller controller.launch

 ## Config files